VOICES IN THE FIELD

 We continue to update this living publication as we learn about new work in the field of public art and public health.

-Forecast is proud to celebrate two years since the launch of FORWARD, our digital publication and conversation series highlighting how artists are partnering with communities to tackle the vital issues of our time.
+Forecast is proud to celebrate three years since the launch of FORWARD, our digital publication and conversation series highlighting how artists are partnering with communities to tackle the vital issues of our time.

-After two years of five issues and six panel discussions helmed by five guest editors, seven featured essayists, and four guest curators—all uplifting the creative solutions of dozens of artists to a consistent audience of more than 3,000—we are just getting started.
+After three years of six issues and seven panel discussions helmed by five guest editors, seven featured essayists, and five guest curators—all uplifting the creative solutions of dozens of artists to a consistent audience of more than 3,000—we are just getting started.

-Stay tuned for the next issue focused on the intersection of public art and climate, which is slated for release in fall of 2023.
+Stay tuned for the next issue focused on monuments & memorials, which is slated for release in spring of 2024.

 FORWARD voices from Issues 1-5.
 Top row: Karen Olson, Dr. Mindy Fullilove, Ben Stone, Charles T. Brown; Row 2: Tricia Heuring, Mallory Rukhsana Nezam, Andrea Jenkins, Dr. André de Quadros, Amina Cooper; Row 3: Dr. Meghan Venable-Thomas, Joseph Kunkel, Jeremy Liu, Mary V. Bordeaux, Lynn M. Cuny; Row 4: Paul Singh, Dr. Lisa Yun Lee, Tiff Beatty, Scott Oshima, Jessica Mehta.

-A big thank you to: guest editors Karen Olson, Ben Stone, Mallory Rukhsana Nezam, Joseph Kunkel, and Paul Singh; featured essayists Dr. Mindy Fullilove, Charles T. Brown, Andrea Jenkins, Dr. André de Quadros, Jeremy Liu, Dr. Lisa Yun Lee, and Tiff Beatty; Public Art Now guest curators Tricia Heuring, Amina Cooper, Mary V. Bordeaux, and Jessica Mehta; contributors Dr. Meghan Venable-Thomas, Lynn M. Cuny, and Scott Oshima, as well as partner organizations The University of Florida’s Center for Arts and Medicine, ArtPlace America, Smart Growth America, PolicyLink, MASS Design Group, NeighborWorks America, Issue 4 sponsor Franz Mayer of Munich, and Issue 5 sponsor Vicki Scuri Siteworks, all of whom contributed to a virtual space that honors the creative collaborations and incredible solutions that arise when artists are valued project facilitators.
+A big thank you to: guest editors Karen Olson, Ben Stone, Mallory Rukhsana Nezam, Joseph Kunkel, and Paul Singh; featured essayists Dr. Mindy Fullilove, Charles T. Brown, Andrea Jenkins, Dr. André de Quadros, Jeremy Liu, Dr. Lisa Yun Lee, and Tiff Beatty; Public Art Now guest curators Tricia Heuring, Amina Cooper, Mary V. Bordeaux, Jessica Mehta, and Amal Khalaf; contributors Dr. Meghan Venable-Thomas, Lynn M. Cuny, Scott Oshima, and Benny Starr, as well as partner + contributing organizations The University of Florida’s Center for Arts and Medicine, ArtPlace America, Smart Growth America, PolicyLink, MASS Design Group, NeighborWorks America, and the US Water Alliance, Issue 4 sponsor Franz Mayer of Munich, and Issue 5 sponsor Vicki Scuri Siteworks, all of whom contributed to a virtual space that honors the creative collaborations and incredible solutions that arise when artists are valued project facilitators.

 CONNECT WITH OUR COMMUNITY OF CREATIVE CHANGEMAKERS